 The Technical Challenge prompts students to complete tasks by using engineering, research, strategic planning, and related skills.

-Design and build an aircraft that takes off, flies, and lands.
+Design and build an invention.

 Create and present two Team Choice Elements that show off the team’s interests, skills, areas of strength, and talents.